Kuleshov effect: Research

-The Kuleshov effect has only been studied by psychologists in recent years.
+The Kuleshov effect has been studied by psychologists only in recent years.
 Prince and Hensley (1992) recreated the original study design but did not find the alleged effect.
 The study had 137 participants but was a single-trial between-subject experiment, which is prone to noise in the data.
-Mobbs et al. (2006) did a within-subject fMRI study and found an effect for negative, positive, or neutral valence.
+Dean Mobbs et al. did a within-subject fMRI study in 2006 and found an effect for negative, positive, or neutral valence.
 When a neutral face was shown behind a sad scene, it seemed sad; when it was shown behind a happy scene, it seemed happy.
-More recently, Barratt, Rédei, Innes-Ker, and van de Weijer (2016) tested 36 participants using 24 film sequences across five emotional conditions (happiness, sadness, hunger, fear, and desire) and a neutral control condition.
-Again, they were able to show that neutral faces were rated in accordance with the stimuli material, confirming Mobbs et al. (2006) findings.
+In 2016, Daniel Barratt et al. tested 36 participants using 24 film sequences across five emotional conditions (happiness, sadness, hunger, fear, and desire) and a neutral control condition.
+Again, they showed that neutral faces were rated in accordance with the stimuli material, confirming the 2006 findings of Mobbs et al.

 Thus, despite the initial problems in testing the Kuleshov effect experimentally, researchers now agree that the context in which a face is shown has a significant effect on how the face is perceived.

-To find out whether the Kuleshov effect can also be induced auditorily, Baranowski and Hecht intercut different clips of faces with neutral scenes, featuring either happy music, sad music, or no music at all.
+To find out whether the Kuleshov effect can also be induced auditorily, Andreas M. Baranowski and Heiko Hecht intercut different clips of faces with neutral scenes, featuring happy music, sad music, or no music at all.
 They found that the music significantly influenced participants’ emotional judgments of facial expression.